 It is important to note that many people confuse this type of irritation with an allergic reaction (allergic contact dermatitis) or with what many came to know as detoxing.
 Underarm irritation and redness is not detoxing and it's a myth that has been circulating for way too long!
 Detox is a completely different process, during which you may experience stronger smelling body odor and sweating in excess.
 For more info on this and other reactions, please see our pages Underarm Detox: Making a Clean Switch and Armpit Irritation and Rashes.

-We have worked with our formulators to make sure our product does not create issues for most people’s skin.
+At Rustic MAKA we have worked with our formulators to make sure our baking soda deodorant line does not create issues for most people’s skin.
 However, it is possible that some may still experience irritation if their skin is extremely acidic due to: hormonal imbalance (e.g. during your period or pregnancy), use of other alkaline skincare products in tandem, diet, medication, etc.

 There are also instances where those with impaired skin function do not tolerate even small amounts of baking soda.
 In those situations it is recommended to avoid this ingredient completely.
-You can check our Baking Soda-Free Natural Deodorant Line.
+Check our our no baking soda lines:

 These statements are not intended to diagnose, treat, cure or prevent any disease.
 For any medical concern you should consult with an appropriately-licensed physician or other health care worker.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Full Medical Disclaimer.

 If there’s one positive thing you can do for your skin on a daily basis, it would be enveloping it in a veil of silky hydration aka apply a daily moisturizing lotion.